-Maybe someone else proposes some other mathematical model that fits the data even better.
-But, wait for a second!
+Maybe someone else proposes another mathematical model that fits the data even better.
+But wait for a second!

 Given the above differences, it may be inappropriate to interpret the findings of your model the same way you interpret the findings of your model in the Ohm’s Law case.